Svenska – English

 A noble marriage

-During his time as an ensign, Gabriel set his eyes on the young noblewoman Maria Margareta Fahnehielm (1651 – 5/5 1691), who was of old Swedish nobility.
-She was the daughter of a deceased war hero from Näs in Torpa parish, Peder Jönsson Kempe (1596 – 10/8 1655), who had achieved nobility for his efforts in the Thirty Years’ War, where he had served as a musketeer and captain of Östgöta Infanteriregemente.
+During his time as an ensign, Gabriel set his eyes on the young noblewoman Maria Margareta Fahnehielm (1651 – 5/5 1691) from Näs manor in Torpa parish, who was of old Swedish nobility.
+Her deceased father had been a war hero, Peder Jönsson Kempe (1596 – 10/8 1655), who had achieved nobility for his efforts in the Thirty Years’ War, where he had served as a musketeer and captain of Östgöta Infanteriregemente.
 The story goes that during the battle of Leipzig in 1642 he was pierced by no less than 25 halberds but still managed to rescue the Swedish banner by hiding it under his cape – saving his own life in the bargain.
-He was granted nobility by Queen Kristina under the name Peder Fahnehielm (“banner helmet”), in commemoration of the event.
+Queen Kristina granted him nobility under the name Peder Fahnehielm (“banner helmet”) in commemoration of the event and donated beautiful Näs Manor in Torpa parish for him and his descendants.

 She did accept him, but unfortunately a commoner could not marry a noblewoman without a royal license.
 This was partly for reasons of snobbery, but mostly because nobility carried with it not only responsibilities, but also certain economic and political privileges which were not to be handed over to any odd soldier.
 He must therefore compose a letter to the royal office in which he applied for permission to marry the noble Miss Fahnehielm.
 After that, it was only a question of waiting in suspense.